M1urray/alx-challenges/0x01-caching/README.md

 # Caching

-This project contains tasks for learning to cache data.
+This project contains tasks for learning how to cache data.

 ## Tasks To Complete